 In this context, a cue is just a way of thinking about some aspect of a lift to help the athlete perform it successfully.
 For example, you might hear a coach shout at an athlete who’s about to perform a barbell deadlift: “Don’t lift the bar; push your feet through the floor!”
 Or an athlete might say to herself a few times as she loads a barbell onto her back for a squat: Bend the bar across your back.
 Bend the bar across your back.

 They might sound simple.
 They might sound silly.
 They might even be technically incorrect.
 (Aren’t you supposed to lift the bar in a deadlift?)
-But when athletes are attempting to move hundreds of pounds—enough weight to kill them if they don’t handle it properly—they often find that tiny mental triggers like these are what make the difference in their ability to successfully complete the movement.
+But when athletes are attempting to move hundreds of pounds—enough weight to kill them if they don’t handle it properly—they often find that tiny mental triggers like these make the difference in their ability to complete the movement.

-Which brings me to the roadmap.
+This brings me to the roadmap.

-Whether you’re a product manager responsible for a product roadmap, or a professional whose job involves developing and maintaining some other type of roadmap—a technology roadmap, business roadmap, marketing roadmap—you might be repeatedly sending yourself and your team a counterproductive cue about your roadmap.
+Whether you’re a product manager responsible for a product roadmap or a professional whose job involves developing and maintaining some other type of roadmap—a technology roadmap, business roadmap, marketing roadmap—you might repeatedly be sending yourself and your team a counterproductive cue about your roadmap.
 And this mistake, I’m going to argue, could be undermining your process and even the success of your products.

 In our work over the years with product managers and other roadmap owners across just about every industry, we at ProductPlan have noticed that many people responsible for their organization’s strategic roadmaps often refer to them as “roadmap documents.”

 But here’s the thing: A roadmap is not just a document.
 Not in the way we tend to think of that word.
 I’ll explain what I mean in a minute, but I first want to point out that thinking of your roadmap as a document is a cue.
 It’s a way of internalizing and cementing a view of your roadmap and what it should be used for.